 About me

+I am a Research Scientist at Amazon Robotics.
 I am interested in developing reliable, data-driven algorithms for decision making and control.
 In order to trust that data-driven methods will deliver reliable performance in complex real-world applications, my research focuses on the need for robustness, safety, and generalization.
 I primarily explore these topics in the context of deep reinforcement learning, imitation learning, and self-supervised learning, with applications in robotics.

+Previously, I was a Postdoctoral Research Fellow at Mitsubishi Electric Research Laboratories and a Research Affiliate at MIT in Jonathan How’s Aerospace Controls Laboratory.
 I received my PhD in systems engineering from Boston University, where I was advised by Yannis Paschalidis and Christos Cassandras.
 I also hold a MS in systems engineering from Boston University, and a BA in mathematics and mathematical economics from Colgate University.

 Selected News